M.2 for external gpu

 Trade-offs

-These BIOS changes do have downsides.
+The BIOS changes carry some downsides.
 Disabling Secure Boot reduces protection against boot-level malware.
-Disabling ASPM increases power consumption slightly.
-CSM adds some boot time overhead.
+Disabling ASPM increases power consumption.
+CSM adds boot time overhead.